December In My Book Nook!

 “You god damn right I do.
 I come looking for a new chainsaw.
 What row are they in?”

-The man flicked his filthy cowboy hat and spat.
+The man flicked his filthy cowboy hat and spit.
 He flashed gold fangs and snapped his gum.
-He was a cruel-looking fella, and Nieema cleared her throat.
+He was a cruel-looking fella.
+Nieema cleared her throat and found it hard to breathe.

 “They’re uhm—“